wuhanstudio/k3d-ingress/README.md

 #### 2. Install k3d
 #### 3. Create a k3s cluster using k3d

-sudo privileges are required because the ingress controller runs on port 80.
+sudo privileges are required because the ingress controller runs on port 80, and the ingress controller is accessible from your host ip.

 ```
 $ k3d cluster create --network host